Skip to main content

 You can promote a read-replica to master using the API endpoint to delete the service integration and passing the integration_id of the replica service.

-Deleting the integration that comes with integration_type of value read_replica will lead to the service to no longer be a read-replica, hence becoming the master.
+After deleting the integration that comes with integration_type of value read_replica, the service is no longer a read-replica and, hence, becomes the master.

 Use a replica